-If you’re trying to figure out which neighborhoods in Denver are right for you, read on because I’m going to quickly give you an overview of the 15 best areas in Denver to live in 2021.
-I will break down the pros and cons of moving to each neighborhood, and will give you handy maps to visualize it all.
-This post will tell you which neighborhoods offer what, so you can figure out which is best for you.
+If you’re trying to figure out which neighborhoods in Denver are right for you, read on because I’m going to quickly give you an overview of the 15 best areas to live in Denver for 2022.
+I will break down the pros and cons of moving to each Denver neighborhood, and will give you handy maps to visualize it all.
+This post will tell you which neighborhoods of Denver offer what, so you can figure out which is best for you.

 Note this article is geared towards looking for a place to live in Denver.
 If you’re visiting Denver as a tourist, check out my article on where to stay in Denver.
 It breaks down all the best Denver areas, hotels, and more.
 And don’t miss my mega guide to what to do in Denver – it’s packed with all the best activities in the Mile High City.

 Table of Contents